DeAndre Hopkins Player Prop Bets for NFL Week 7 | Arizona vs. Houston 10/24/2021

 Matchup vs. Houston

-- The 259.8 passing yards the Texans yield per game makes them the NFL's 15th-ranked pass defense this season.
+- The Texans are giving up 259.8 passing yards per game this season, the NFL's 15th-ranked pass defense.

-- At 1.5 passing TDs allowed per game, the Texans defense is ranked ninth in the league.
+- At 1.5 passing TDs conceded per game, the Texans defense is ranked ninth in the league.

 Recent Performances

-- In last week's game against the Browns, Hopkins was targeted four times and recorded three catches for 55 yards (18.3 yards per catch) and scored two touchdowns.
+- Against the Browns last week, Hopkins was targeted four times and racked up 55 yards on three receptions while scoring two touchdowns.

-- Hopkins' 20 targets have led to 13 grabs for 209 yards (69.7 per game) and three touchdowns over his last three outings.
+- Over his last three games, Hopkins has caught 13 passes on 20 targets for 209 yards and three touchdowns, averaging 69.7 yards per game.

 Hopkins' Arizona Teammates